-The Arian Baptistery in Ravenna in Italy is UNESCO-listed as an excellently preserved example of an early Christian monument with a Late Antiquity mosaic.
+The Arian Baptistery in Ravenna, Italy, is UNESCO-listed as an excellently preserved example of an early Christian monument with a Late Antiquity mosaic.

 Theodoric the Great and Arianism in Ravenna

-Theodoric the Great (456 – 526) was the king of the Ostrogoths, amongst other titles, from the late fifth century onwards.
-Theodoric and the around 200,000 Ostrogoths that settled in Italy during the fifth century were Christians but subscribed to the Arian doctrine – something that had been declared a heresy already at the Council of Nicea in 325.
+Theodoric the Great (456 – 526) was the king of the Ostrogoths, amongst other titles.
+During the fifth century, Theodoric and around 200,000 Ostrogoths settled in Italy.
+They were Christians but subscribed to the Arian doctrine – something that had been declared a heresy already at the Council of Nicea in 325.

 The main difference between Arianism and orthodox doctrine is about the Holy Trinity.
 To really simplify things: Arianism considers Jesus Christ not to be co-eternal and divine, as was God the Father.
 For Arians, the Son of God was created by God the Father and “grew” into the role of being God.
 Christ in Arian iconography is often shown beardless as a young man, which is fairly uncommon (but not unknown) in orthodox art.